-Students in the BA in English explore literary and cultural works across a variety of media, genre, cultures, and historical periods.
+Students in the Bachelor of Arts Honours English degree explore literary and cultural works across a variety of media, genre, cultures, and historical periods.
 Students develop critical thinking, communication, research and marketable career skills while engaging in the rich, cultural milieu of one of the most cosmopolitan cities in the world.

 The BA in English consists of 20 English courses (8 required courses and 12 English electives) and 20 other electives (Professionally-Related and Liberal Studies) over four years in the program.
 In the first year, students gain a broad, interdisciplinary base of knowledge, skills, and methodologies while establishing the basis for study in the English discipline by sharing a common first year with other programs in the Faculty of Arts.

 Beginning in the second year, students select English electives from Table II to develop breadth of literary knowledge and skills.
 Over the course of their studies, students foster the development of career skills in their practicum coursework and showcase their learning in the capstone seminar.

 Students also have the opportunity to Study Abroad in the Winter Term of their third year.

 For more information on the progression through our curriculum, see Curriculum and Courses.

 BA English students can develop a secondary area of study by opting to pursue a Double Major with either History or Philosophy.
 The Double Major consists of 13 required and elective English courses, plus an additional 13 required and elective courses in the second subject major.
 Please contact the Program Admininstrator for more information.